 Shipping hazardous materials or other prohibited items can result in shipping violations and cause delivery exceptions.
 Carriers have strict guidelines regarding what can and cannot be shipped, and violating these guidelines can result in package delays or returns.

 8. Safety Issues:

 Can be the safety of the delivery location being in a compromised state for the shipping personnel – often relating to issues with stray animals or hazardous living conditions

 Delivery Exception Outcomes

-So now that we have a proper answer to “What does a delivery exception mean?”
-Let’s explore what needs to happen after this unfortunate situation occurs.
-As a business owner, it’s important to always address consumer needs and find a swift solution in the case of a delivery exception occurring.
-Ultimately, there are only a few outcomes to a delivery exception which include:
+As a business owner, it’s important to always address consumer needs and find a swift solution any time a delivery exception occurs.
+Ultimately, there are only a few outcomes to a delivery exception, which include:

 - The package is delivered late